Coulter Community Trust

 Like many similar buildings, Coulter Hall has suffered from years of neglect.
 The structure has deteriorated, its appearance is worn, and its energy efficiency falls far short of modern standards.
 From the outset, it was clear that full refurbishment would be essential.

-A Community-Led Vision for the Future
+A community-led vision for the future

 As we took control of the hall, we began speaking with architectural practices experienced in similar community projects.
 Three firms were shortlisted and invited to tender for an initial package of work to RIBA Stage 1, which includes: